TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 ## Analysis

 1.)
 3D printed shelf
 The shelf that will be 3D printed by the team will be 10 in length, 10 in width and 5 in depth which will mounted to the wall.
-This meets
+This meets constraint <sup>1</sup>.

 2.)
 Command strip details